stfgrz/20888-Foundations-of-Social-Sciences-2A/README.md

 ### Disclaimer

-This is not an official study material and it does not intend to substitute in any way or form the official materials and references provided by Università Bocconi.
+This is not an official study material, nor it does not intend to substitute in any way or form the official materials and references provided by Università Bocconi.